Ensuring water is equitably allocated and governed

 The way in which the available water is shared between users, both upstream and downstream in a catchment, is a key entry point for addressing water governance.
 The key challenge is broadly to maintain the quality of water supply while arbitrating between its competing uses, such as the needs of individual households, large-scale farms, fishermen, herders or local industries.

-IIED addresses water governance in West Africa in two ways: by developing plans to pay for and maintain wells, waterpoints and other water supply infrastructure, and ensuring that large dam and irrigation projects benefit the most poor and marginalised people.
+IIED's work has addressed water governance in West Africa in two ways: by developing plans to pay for and maintain wells, waterpoints and other water supply infrastructure, and ensuring that large dam and irrigation projects benefit the most poor and marginalised people.

 Maintaining drinking water supplies